-Assemblies of people-entertainment means a use or indoor facility, not specifically identified in Table 19.150.020.A (Permitted Uses), that provides for the gathering of more than 10 people on a regular or intermittent basis, whereby the purpose of the use or facility is to provide passive or active entertainmenta specified activity or activities - for a fee or for no fee - for those people so assembled.
+Assemblies of people-entertainment means a use or indoor facility, not specifically identified in Table 19.150.020.A (Permitted Uses), that provides for the gathering of more than 10 people on a regular or intermittent basis, whereby the purpose of the use or facility is a specified activity or activities - for a fee or for no fee - for those people so assembled.
 Examples include but are not limited to assembly halls, banquet halls, live theaters, movie theaters, sports facilities, exhibitions and convention halls, auditoriums not associated with another primary permitted use and dance facilities.
 (See also Entertainment - Incidental).